 2 Trim witloof, removing any green tips from the leaves.
 Cut into thick rounds.
 Cut the end cores into quarters.

-3 Slice pears thinly.
+3 Slice pears thinly (if the skin is tough, peel pears before slicing).
 Rewhisk dressing and add pear and witloof.
 Toss gently.
 Add mint.
+Dish onto 4 plates.

 4 Heat a medium-sized frying pan (skillet) over medium heat.
 Drop in butter and once it is sizzling, add the cheese.
 Cook until golden on both sides.
 Season cheese with a little black pepper and a squeeze of lemon juice.
 Dish onto salads and serve with extra lemon.